-If you buy an electrical product from a company based outside the UK, it may take time to sort out your complaint.
-Contact the UK International Consumer Centre at ukecc.net for more details, or contact Citizens Advice.
+If you buy an electrical product from a company based inside the EU, European Law will protect you but it may take time to sort out your complaint.
+Contact the UK European Consumer Centre at ukecc.net for more details, or contact Citizens Advice.

-If you buy from a company outside the UK or EU and have a problem, it is unlikely that UK or EU law can protect you.
+If you buy from a company outside the EU and have a problem, it is unlikely that UK or EU law can protect you.